 Where do you get your backdrops?

-Many of my backdrops are from Bessie Bakes Backdrops (based in the USA) and Capture by Lucy (based in the UK).
+I've purchased several backdrops from Bessie Bakes Backdrops (based in the USA) and Capture by Lucy (based in the UK).
 I also have a double-sided background from White Canvas.
 If you want to know about a particular background, feel free to ask me.

 What lighting do you use?